cosmicrafts/cosmicrafts-dao/src/frontend/src/assets/markdown/en/tokenomics.md

 ## Overview

-The SPIRAL token is the economic foundation of the Cosmicrafts ecosystem, designed to:
+The SPIRAL token is the economic foundation of the Cosmicrafts DAO, designed to:
 - Power governance and reward participation
 - Drive sustainable economic growth
 - Align stakeholder interests through structured incentives